alb3rtuk/convoy/README.md

 These utility options can be very useful as the nested format of the config file can become confusing if you have to update it by hand with new options and commands while you're developing your apps.

-It is also worth knowing that Escort is quite clever when it comes to working out which config file to use for a particular run of the command-line app.
+It is also worth knowing that Convoy is quite clever when it comes to working out which config file to use for a particular run of the command-line app.
 It will not just use the config file in your home directory, but will instead attempt to find a config file closer in the directory hierarchy to the location of the command-line script.
 The strategy is as follows:

 * look for a config file in the directory where the command-line script itself lives, if found use that one
 * otherwise look for a config file in the current working directory and use that one